-The European Union (EU) has been a successful experiment.
+The European Union’s (EU) political and economic achievements are impressive.
 It has helped to keep the peace in Europe after the horrors of two 20th century world wars; promoted democracy; established good governance standards; and expanded trade.

 Recent years, however, have been unkind to the EU project due to bad decisions and bad luck.
 First, the EU admitted some new members that were probably unready to fully embrace democracy and anticorruption.
 The hope that membership would accelerate their positive evolution has not always ensued.
 Second, the EU created a single currency without a common fiscal policy which inevitably led to instability–the British and the Danes were wise to opt out.
 Third, when the consequences of the misguided Euro plan led to the sovereign debt crisis,